HelloYeew/HelloYeew/README.md

 - 🎯 My Goals : Work on something that I love at my favorite country!

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://github.com/HelloYeew/HelloYeew/blob/main/kasumihello.gif?raw=true" height="200px" width="200px"></a>

-## 🍂 Hacktoberfest 2021

-Here is a repositories list of the repositories that join in Hacktoberfest 2021 and I am the maintainer.
-If you want to contribute or confuse during the contribution you can contact me privately in the contributor guideline of each repositories.

-- [rurusetto](https://github.com/Rurusetto/rurusetto/) : A wiki that contain all osu! rulesets (Django)

 ## GitHub Stats